Documents to download

 The WHO Pandemic Preparedness Treaty

-In March 2021, a group of world leaders, including UK Prime Minister Boris Johnson, announced an initiative for a new treaty on pandemic preparedness and response.
-This initiative was taken to the World Health Organization (WHO) and will be negotiated, drafted, and debated by a newly-established Intergovernmental Negotiation Body.
+In March 2021, a group of world leaders, including then UK Prime Minister Boris Johnson, announced an initiative for a new treaty on pandemic preparedness and response.
+This initiative was taken to the World Health Organization (WHO) and has been negotiated, drafted, and debated by a newly-established Intergovernmental Negotiation Body.

 A petition on the UK Parliament website called for the Government “to commit to not signing any international treaty on pandemic prevention and preparedness established by the WHO, unless this is approved through a public referendum”.
 The petition closed in November 2022 with 156,086 signatures, and was debated in Parliament on 17 April 2023.

-A further e-petition called on Parliament to “hold a parliamentary vote on whether to reject amendments to the IHR 2005”.
-The Parliamentary Petition will be debated on 18 December 2023.
+A further e-petition, related to proposed amendments to the International Health Reguations 2005 (IHR), called on Parliament to “hold a parliamentary vote on whether to reject amendments to the IHR 2005”.
+The Parliamentary Petition was debated on 18 December 2023.
 The Government responded to this petition on 5 May 2023, with an updated response on 4 July 2023, explaining that the UK supports strengthening the IHR and the amendment process

 What is being proposed?